strudelAndCoffee/mini-game-arcade/README.md

 ### _Pong, Snake, Dino Game, Wordle, Tic-Tac-Toe, War, 2048, Minesweeper, and Flappy Bird Clones._

-All original code for these games are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all code, files, and images are generously offered for non-commercial use as per the tutorial videos, which can be found on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.
+All original code for these versions are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all code, files, and images are generously offered for non-commercial use as per the tutorial videos, which can be found on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.

 My code for Hangman was based on a tutorial for a TypeScript/React version of the game by Web Dev Simplified, and borrows snippets from my Wordle Clone repository.
 You can find my version of the origianl tutorial code [here](https://github.com/strudelAndCoffee/react-ts-guess-the-word).